dgriffin21/Week-16-Homework-Penetration-Testing-1/SubmissionFile.md

 - Using Google, can you identify who the Chief Executive Officer of Altoro Mutual is: **Karl Fitzgerald**

-- How can this information be helpful to an attacker: **By using Karl ass a target to gain access to the maximum amount of company info.**
+- How can this information be helpful to an attacker: **By using Karl as a target to gain access to the maximum amount of company info avaliable.**

 #### Step 2: DNS and Domain Discovery